 “It’s just a bridge”.

-Ok, it IS just a bridge, but it’s still a pretty impressive one – and one that was well worth persevering the seven-hour journey for en route from Pyin Oo Lwin to Hsipaw, in Myanmar’s Shan province.
+Ok, it IS just a bridge, but it’s still a pretty impressive one – and one that was well worth persevering the seven-hour journey for en route from Pyin Oo Lwin by train to Hsipaw, in Myanmar’s Shan province.

 The journey was part of five days we were spending to the north-east of Mandalay, in an area that’s a little under the radar compared to the “big three” destinations of Bagan, Mandalay and Inle Lake.
 It’s an area, though that’s not only beautiful but provides an opportunity for travellers to get well off the beaten path, including visiting hill tribes who are not yet heavily influenced by tourism.

 Pyin Oo Lwin is just an hour and a half by car from Mandalay and, as a hill station was the summer capital for The Establishment during the days of British Burma when the elite would escape from the heat and humidity of Rangoon (now Yangon).
 As a result, there are plenty of old colonial mansions and villas dotted in and around the town – now mainly owned and occupied by rich Indians and Chinese.
 And horse-drawn carriages can be seen and heard clopping their way around the streets as if the British Victorian transport system had never left.